aws/aws-encryption-sdk-cli/README.rst

 Decrypt
 ```````

-If an encryption context is provided on decrypt, it is instead used to require that the message
-being decrypted was encrypted using an encryption context that matches the specified requirements.
+If you provide an encryption context in a decrypt command, the ``aws-encryption-cli`` verifies that the message being decrypted was encrypted with an encryption context that meets the following requirements.

-If ``key=value`` elements are provided, the decryption will only continue if the encryption
-context found in the encrypted message contains matching pairs.
+If you provide ``key=value`` pairs, the encryption context in the encrypted message must contain matching pairs.

 .. code-block:: sh

    --encryption-context required_key=required_value classification=secret

-If bare ``key`` elements are provided, the decryption will continue if those keys are found,
-regardless of the values. ``key`` and ``key=value`` elements can be mixed.
+If you provide only ``key`` elements, the encryption context in the encrypted message must contain those keys, regardless of the values.
+You can mix ``key`` and ``key=value`` elements in the same parameter value.

 .. code-block:: sh

    --encryption-context required_key classification=secret

+If the encryption context check fails, the output metadata includes information about the failure.
+For more information, , see `Encryption Context Failures`_.

 .. warning::

-   If encryption context requirements are not satisfied by the ciphertext message, the
-   message will not be decrypted.
-One side effect of this is that if you chose to write
-   the plaintext output to a file and that file already exists, it will be deleted when
-   we stop the decryption.
+   The ``aws-encryption-cli`` deletes any existing output files before checking the encryption context.
+If the encrypted message does not satisfy the encryption context requirements, the ``aws-encryption-cli`` the decrypt operation stops, but the deleted output file is not restored.

 Output Metadata
 ---------------
-In addition to the actual output of the operation, there is metadata about the operation
-that can be useful.
-This metadata includes some information about the operation as well as
-the complete header data from the ciphertext message.
+In addition to the primary output of the operation, the commands generate useful metadata about the encrypt and decrypt operation.
+This metadata includes information about the operation as well as the complete header of the encrypted message.

-The metadata for each operation is written to the specified file as a single line containing
-formatted JSON, so if a single command performs multiple file operations, a separate line
+The ``aws-encryption-cli`` writes the metadata to a text file that you specify.
+The metadata consists of a single line of formatted JSON for each cryptographic operation.
+When a command performs multiple operations, the ``aws-encryption-cli`` writes a separate line of JSON for each operation.

+The metadata file contains lines of JSON, but it is not formatted as a JSON file.

-will be written for each operation.
-There are three operating modes:
+ There are three options for writing metadata:

 * ``--metadata-output FILE`` : Writes the metadata output to ``FILE`` (can be ``-`` for stdout
-  as long as main output is not stdout).
-Default behavior is to append the metadata entry to
+  as long as primary output is not stdout).
+By default, the ``aws-encryption-cli`` appends the
-  the end of ``FILE``.
+  metadata entry to the end of ``FILE``.
-* ``--overwrite-metadata`` : Force overwriting the contents of ``FILE`` with the new metadata.
+* ``--overwrite-metadata`` : Force the ``aws-encryption-cli`` to overwrite the contents of
+``FILE`` with the new metadata.
-* ``-S/--suppress-metadata`` : Output metadata is suppressed.
+* ``-S/--suppress-metadata`` : Suppresses the metadata.

 Metadata Contents
 `````````````````